BmHB0tcHi/churn_prediction/README.md

+Target
+Churn: Whether the customer churned or not (Yes or No)

 Two numerical columns:
 1. MonthlyCharges: The amount charged to the customer monthly
 2. TotalCharges: The total amount charged to the customer